wp-plugins/wordpress-language/readme.txt

 When you need to run multilingual sites, you're welcome to try [WPML](http://wpml.org).
 You'll be able to run several languages on the same site from one database.

 Running a multilingual site is a lot easier and more efficient than having several WordPress sites - one for each language.

+= FEATURE SUGGESTIONS and QUESTIONS =
+WordPress Language is evolving.
+To suggest new features or ask a quesion, visit [WordPress Language plugin page](http://wpml.org/documentation/related-projects/wordpress-language/).

 == Installation ==